MarchesiGabriele/blockwise_gpu_matrix_inversion/README.md

 ## GOAL
-- Beat Numpy and Matlab in matrix iversion.
+- Beat Numpy and Matlab (CPU) in matrix iversion.
 - Write guide to be able to use this inside matlab.